Corwinpro/wasm_game_of_life/README.md

 # WASM Game of Life

-This is an adapted dem application from the [Rust 🦀 and WebAssembly 🕸](https://rustwasm.github.io/docs/book/) book.
+This is an adapted demo application from the [Rust 🦀 and WebAssembly 🕸](https://rustwasm.github.io/docs/book/) book.

 ## What happens here?